Do I need a lawyer for a prenup?

 If you're thinking about creating a prenuptial agreement, you may wish to:

-Research the legal requirements in Australia
+People often look into the general legal requirements in Australia.

 How LawConnect can help